28

 SIZE: 8¾” in diameter (22 cm).

-YARN REQUIRED: #4 / Medium / Aran weight cotton, e.g., DROPS Paris from Garnstudio.
-You’ll need three 50 g skeins of off-white, two 50 g skeins of light grey, and one 50 g skein of mustard.
+HOW MUCH YARN DO I NEED?: three 50 g skeins of off-white, two 50 g skeins of light grey, and one 50 g skein of mustard.
 This is enough yarn to make two potholders.
-If you are using only one colour, you will need 200 g in total.
+If you are using only one colour of yarn you will need 200 g in total.

 Scrappy Dots Crochet Potholder from Raffamusa Designs

-This colourful crochet potholder pattern is made up of 21 mini granny squares that are crocheted together.
-It’s a great project for using up leftover scraps of cotton from other projects.
+This colourful crochet potholder pattern is such a cheerful design.
+It’s a great project for using up scraps of cotton left over from other projects.

 SIZE: 6.2″ x 6.2″ (16 cm x 16 cm).

-YARN REQUIRED: #3 / Light / DK / Light Worsted weight cotton, e.g., Cotton DK from Paintbox Yarns.
+YARN WEIGHT: #3 / Light / DK / Light Worsted weight cotton, e.g., Cotton DK from Paintbox Yarns.

-NOTIONS: A 3 mm crochet hook, a tapestry needle, and a pair of scissors.
+NOTIONS: a tapestry needle and a pair of scissors.

 Modern Double Thick Crochet Potholders from Jewels & Jones